Vietnam.vn - Nền tảng quảng bá Việt Nam

 Dr. Nguyen Trung Nghia, Department of Traditional Medicine and Rehabilitation, Central Hospital for Tropical Diseases said: "With the condition of weak upper limbs, complete flaccid paralysis of lower limbs, loss of superficial and deep sensation in lower limbs, Ms. T was given acupuncture needles at the acupoints in the upper limbs, the Giap Tich acupoints and the lower limbs to stimulate the nervous system and muscles, restoring the patient's motor and sensory functions."

 “Up to now, Ms. T has partially recovered her upper limbs and the goal in the coming time is to restore basic upper limb movement so that the patient can move independently in daily activities.
 Upper limb strength has improved from 1/5 to 3/5.
-With the lower limbs, from being unable to flex and extend, completely losing the feeling of depth and depth, Ms. T is being supported with rehabilitation with assistive devices so she has the feeling of touch, hot and cold sensation, however the feeling of pain is still not clear,” Dr. Nghia added.
+With the lower limbs, from not being able to flex and extend, completely losing the feeling of depth and depth, Ms. T is being supported with rehabilitation with assistive devices so she has the feeling of touch, hot and cold sensation, however the feeling of pain is still not clear,” Dr. Nghia added.

 Source: https://www.baogiaothong.vn/liet-nua-nguoi-sau-mui-tiem-tri-dau-vai-gay-o-phong-kham-tu-192250113120950649.htm